freeCodeCamp/guide/src/pages/algorithms/index.md

 FreeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.

+freeCodeCamp's curriculum heavily emphasizes creating algorithms.
+This is because learning algorithms is a good way to practice programming skills.
+Interviewers most commonly test candidates on algorithms during developer job interviews due to the fact that a good program cannot be written without a good algorithm.
+Algorithm is important to a programmer the way a house-plan is important to a bricklayer.

 This video demonstrates some popular sorting algorithms that are commonly taught in programming and Computer Science courses.

 [![YouTube Screenshot Image](http://i66.tinypic.com/17614m.png)](https://www.youtube.com/watch?v=kPRA0W1kECg)